 The IPP’s Communities of Practice (CoPs) provides live and interactive spaces where you can participate in events, learn about projects and topics related to innovation policy, contribute to blogs and discussions and share documents.
 Welcome!

 Belgium is a small EU economy and is very open to international trade and FDI.
-Its economy is strongly service-oriented and it has some internationally competitive technology sectors (e.g. pharmaceuticals and chemicals).
+Its economy is strongly service-oriented and it has a number of internationally competitive technology sectors (e.g. chemicals, life sciences and ICT).
+Belgium is a federal country composed of three communities (Flemish, French and German-speaking) and three regions (Brussels-Capital Region -BCR-, Flanders and Wallonia).
+STI competences and mandates span across all these government levels.

 Hot Issues are major national STI policy priorities, as self-reported by countries in their responses to the OECD STIO 2014 policy questionnaire.